Amir-Shokrzadeh/morphological-fingerprints-drug-sensitivity/README.md

 - **Morphology substantially outperforms molecular structure for drug sensitivity prediction:** Pearson R = 0.548 ± 0.155 (morphology-only) vs. 0.281 ± 0.167 (structure-only), evaluated across 25 random seeds (t = 6.50, p < 0.0001).
 - **This advantage holds even against classical machine learning baselines.** Random Forest and Gradient Boosting trained on the same Morgan fingerprints (R = 0.414 ± 0.202 and R = 0.372 ± 0.224, respectively) outperform the structure-only MLP, but morphology-based models still significantly outperform the strongest of these classical baselines (morphology-only vs. Random Forest: p = 0.012).
 - **Fusion architecture matters far less than input representation, but is not negligible.** Concatenation (R = 0.554 ± 0.130), cross-attention (R = 0.575 ± 0.116), and gated fusion (R = 0.492 ± 0.118) were evaluated across 25 random seeds.
 Cross-attention showed no statistically significant difference from concatenation (p = 0.111), but gated fusion performed significantly worse than concatenation (p = 0.005) — the choice of input representation (morphology vs. structure) still has far more impact on performance than the choice of fusion architecture.
-- **SHAP attribution shows the model relies predominantly on morphological features** (86.9% of total attribution), with systematic variation across drug mechanism classes (81.3–92.2%), consistent with pathway-specific phenotypic signatures.
+- **SHAP attribution, computed on the best-performing trained model (concatenation, test R = 0.720), shows the model relies predominantly on morphological features** (91.7% of total attribution), with systematic variation across drug mechanism classes (87.7–95.8%), consistent with pathway-specific phenotypic signatures.
+Feature-level attribution rankings are more sensitive to which specific trained model is examined than the modality- and pathway-level percentages above.

 ## Repository Structure